Maple Brown Sugar Madeleines

 Instructions

-1. Preheat oven to 350º F. Line 2 large baking sheets with parchment paper.
+• Preheat the oven to 350º F (180ºC).
+Line 2 large baking sheets with parchment paper.

-2. In a medium bowl, sift together flour, cocoa powder, baking powder, baking soda and salt.
-Set aside
+• In a medium-sized bowl, whisk together the flour, cocoa powder, baking powder, baking soda and salt until well blended.

-7. Scoop 1/4 cup portions of cookie dough and place 2 inches apart on prepared baking sheets.
-Bake for 13-15 minutes, until set.
-Cool on cookie sheets for 1 minute before transferring to wire rack to cool.
+• Scoop 1/4 cup portions of cookie dough and place them about 2 inches apart onto the prepared baking sheets.
+Bake until set, about 13-15 minutes.
+Let the cookies cool on cookie sheets for 1 minute before transferring to a cooling rack.

 Sparkling Sweetheart Palmier Cookies

-Crisp, delicate French palmier cookies, also known as elephant ears, are the perfect ladylike pastries to enjoy with hot cocoa, tea or coffee.
+Crisp, delicate French palmiers, also known as elephant ears, are the perfect ladylike pastries to enjoy with hot cocoa, tea or coffee.
 There’s certainly no shortage of palmier recipes out there, but if you’re in the mood for simplicity, this is the recipe for you!
 This version is very easy to make and only requires two ingredients.
 Puff pastry dough and sparkling sugar, that’s it!
 Pretty stress-free, right?
 Since Valentine’s Day is coming soon, I formed the palmiers into hearts, rather than the traditional palm shape.
 I used some pale pink sparkling sugar that I had on hand, but feel free to use any color you like.

 Sparkling Sweetheart Palmier Cookies